guilhem-martin/go-guerrilla-wiki/Using-as-a-package.md

 You don't have to implement this interface yourself.
 By default, the go-guerrilla package will use the `BackendGateway` - which we refer to as the _Gateway_ backend.
 So in the above example, the configuration will be passed to the _Gateway_ backend.

 The _Gateway_ is quite powerful.
 Think of it as middle-ware.
-It can be composed by chaining individual components which we refer to as "Processors".
-In the above example, we chain `"HeadersParser|Header|Hasher|Debugger"` which means that we'll start processing with the HeadersParser processor and finish with Debugger.
+It can be composed by chaining individual components which we refer to as _Processors_.
+In the above example, we chained `"HeadersParser|Header|Hasher|Debugger"` which means that we'll start processing with the HeadersParser processor and finish with the Debugger.
+You'll need to refer to individual documentation for each _Processor_ to see what fields are available.

 Notice that we instantiated a new `bcfg` variable and initialized with a literal it as if we initialized a map.
-The keys of the map correspond the jason struct stags, these struct tags are defined in individual `Processor` components
+The keys of the map correspond the jason struct stags, these struct tags are defined in individual `Processor` components.
+(The above components are in the backend package, go file names prefixed with 'p_'.

+See the [Backends Documentation](https://github.com/flashmob/go-guerrilla/wiki/About-Backends:-introduction,-configuring-and-extending) page for more details